 Michael S. Merry is professor of philosophy in the department of Child Development and Education.
 He also is an associate member both of the Department of Philosophy in the Faculty of Humanities and the Department of Sociology in the Faculty of Social and Behavioral Sciences.

 He received a broad education in the humanities in Chicago, Leuven and New York before earning his doctorate in philosophy and educational policy studies at the University of Wisconsin-Madison.
 Foci of his teaching and writing include: paternalism and the ethics of intervention; the epistemology of education research; school choice and school segregation; citizenship and civic education; religion and religious schools, and minority education in its manifold forms.

 (2013) Equality, Citizenship and Segregation: a defense of separation (New York: Palgrave Macmillan)

 (2007) Culture, Identity and Islamic Schooling: a philosophical approach (New York: Palgrave Macmillan)

 (2016) Maussen, M., Vermeulen, F., Bader, V., & Merry, M. Religious Schools in Europe: institutional opportunitities and contemporary challenges (London: Routledge)

-(2010) Merry, M. & Milligan, J. Citizenship, Identity and Education in Muslim Communities: essays on attachment and obligation (Palgrave Macmillan)
+(2010) Merry, M. & Milligan, J. Citizenship, Identity and Education in Muslim Communities: essays on attachment and obligation (New York: Palgrave Macmillan)

 Selected Recent Publications